 - Middle stroke is written before two sides, if there are any.

 Now let’s take a look at examples of some common characters in Mandarin Chinese:

 When you subscribe for PDF transcripts and worksheets of our lessons, you will see that we use both traditional and simplified versions of Chinese characters.
 What’s the difference between the traditional and simplified characters?
 Well, traditional characters are used in Taiwan and simplified in China, you will have a choice to access both versions.
 Considering China’s role in today’s world, most people prefer simplified characters, unless if you have a special interest in ancient Chinese literature or live in Taiwan, then you choose traditional characters.

-Now you can also learn Chinese characters from our writing video lessons.
-Please sign up and become a registered member.
+Now you can also learn Chinese characters from our video tutorials.